Since the Cambridge Analytica scandal and GDPR coming into force in 2018, we suddenly find ourselves in a much more privacy-conscious world.

-With each of the above approaches, there is the risk that one day, all of the passwords for all clients’ accounts could end up in one central place for a hacker to come in and take control or more likely, for a disgruntled ex-employee to steal and wreak havoc.
+With each of the above approaches, there is the risk that one day, all of the passwords for all clients’ accounts could end up in one central place for a hacker to come in and take control of.

-Just think about the damage this scenario could cause your agency:
+Just imagine the damage this scenario could cause your agency:

-- You fire an employee, they steal the spreadsheet containing the social media login details for the brands your agency manages.
+- You let go of an employee, and they steal the spreadsheet containing the social media login details for the brands your agency manages.

-- They post malicious content to your clients’ social media profiles or delete all of your work.
+- They post malicious content to your client’s social media profiles or delete all of your work.

 - Your client loses trust, and request to cancel their contract with your agency due to a data breach.

-- Your other clients hear about the breach, and terminate their contracts with you.
+- Your other clients hear about the breach, and request to terminate their contracts with you.

-The best case is that you realize they’ve stolen the spreadsheet and can notify all of your clients, asking them to change their passwords before any harm is done.
-Even if the passwords are reset in time, your relationship with that client has already been tarnished beyond repair.
+The best case in this scenario is that you realise they’ve stolen the spreadsheet and can notify all of your clients, asking them to change their passwords before any harm is done.
+However, even if the passwords are reset in time, your relationship with those clients can get tarnished anyway.

 Matthew Mizbani from Two Sigma Ventures sums it up nicely: